-In Figure 5, the downscaled analysis and original reanalysis R2 (T62)

-resolution) monthly precipitation are compared with those of GPCP (Huffman et al., 2001), CRU, and FCST during January and July 2001.
+In Fig. 5, the downscaled analysis and original reanalysis R2 (T62 resolution) monthly precipitation are compared with those of the Global Precipitation Climatology Project (GPCP; Huffman et al. 2001), CRU, and FCST for January and July of 2001.
 Seasonal evolutions over the major continents are clearly simulated well, but they are already well simulated in R2.
-In both months spatial contrasts associated with topography and coastlines become more apparent in the downscaled analysis, for example, in the Himalaya and Sierra Madre Ranges, the Coast Ranges in British Columbia, and the western coastline of India.
+In both months spatial contrasts associated with topography and coastlines become more apparent in the downscaled analysis, for example, in the Himalaya and Sierra Madre ranges, the Coastal Ranges in British Columbia, and the western coastline of India.

-Over oceans, the distribution in the NH in the downscaling agrees with that of GPCP, such as the narrow ITCZ over the Pacific and Atlantic, the wide coverage of large precipitation over the northern Pacific in January and its westward recession in July with less precipitation over the eastern half of the region and Asian Monsoon In the SH however, both the downscaled analysis and R2 show erroneous double-ITCZ over the central southern Pacific and the southern Atlantic (near the Atlantic coast of Brazil) in July whereas no such precipitation is found in FCST and GPCP.
-These errors were not corrected by the downscaling run. changing the model physics, such as using other convective parameterizations (Pan and Wu, 1994 or Kain and Fritsch, 1990) instead of RAS or incorporating cloud water physics (Iacobellis and Sommerville, 2000), failed to correct the problem (Figures not shown).
-Therefore, it was concluded that significant large-scale errors existed in the global reanalysis fields causing the erroneous double-ITCZ, but the downscaled model physics and dynamics could not correct the problem.
+Over oceans, the distribution in the Northern Hemisphere in the downscaling agrees with that of GPCP, such as the narrow ITCZ over the Pacific and Atlantic Oceans, the wide coverage of large precipitation over the northern Pacific in January and its westward recession in July with less precipitation over the eastern half of the region, and Asian monsoonal seasonality.
+In the Southern Hemisphere, however, both the downscaled analysis and R2 show erroneous double ITCZ over the central southern Pacific and the southern Atlantic (near the Atlantic coast of Brazil) in July whereas no such precipitation is found in FCST and GPCP.
+These errors were not corrected by the downscaling run.
+Moreover, changing the model physics, such as using other convective parameterizations (Pan and Wu 1994; Kain and Fritsch 1990) instead of RAS or incorporating cloud water physics (Iacobellis and Somerville 2000), failed to correct the problem (figures not shown).
+Therefore, it was concluded that significant large-scale errors existed in the global reanalysis fields and caused the erroneous double ITCZ, but the downscaled model physics and dynamics could not correct the problem.
 This problem may be avoided by nudging with geographically varying weights based on the accuracy of the reanalysis, which is left for future improvements.